He turned his head indolently until his gaze fell upon the three grey floor-standing cabinets. The rightmost door glared at him.

 He closed his eyes.
 Not now.

 He looked down at what state he was in.

-The last thing he needed was a female form, a very appealing female form, but when the door slid back, that’s what he got.
-It was going to be one of those evenings.
+The last thing he needed was a female form—a very appealing female form—but when the door slid back, that’s what he got.
+It would be one of those evenings.

 It had already been one of those evenings.

 He took a breath to try and clear his head, muster the best sobriety he could.
 “Piya.”